Southern Pacific 745: Revenue service

 Although the Southern Pacific’s (SP) Algiers Shops' primary function was the repair and service of locomotives, the demands of World War I caused the Shop to begin limited construction of locomotives.
 Among these were twelve locomotives that were part of the SP’s Class Mk-5 Mikado-type locomotives, numbered 738 to 749.

 SP 745 transported primarily freight (owing to its relatively slow speed capabilities) throughout Louisiana and Texas during its tenure from 1921 until 1956.
 However, the locomotive was also used to transport soldiers during World War II.
 Although it was always painted "Southern Pacific" or "Southern Pacific Lines", it actually worked for SP subsidiaries.
 The state of Texas had a law that required railroads operating in the state to be based there.
-SP owned the Galveston, Harrisburg, & San Antonio, and sent 745 to work for it.
+SP owned the Galveston, Harrisburg, and San Antonio, and sent 745 to work for it.
 Later 745 worked for another Texas-based, SP-owned line, the Texas and New Orleans Railroad (TNO).
 In these roles, 745 operated mostly between east Texas and the east end of the SP system in New Orleans.

 In 1956, the locomotive completed its final journey by its own steam when it retired to Audubon Park in Uptown New Orleans, where it remained until 1984.
 There are three other surviving Mk-5 class 2-8-2s(Numbers 771, 786, and 794), but No. 745 remains as the last locomotive from the Mk-5s built by the SP’s Algiers Shops.

 Excursion service

 After Southern Pacific retired 745 in 1956, it was donated and placed on display in Audubon Park in New Orleans.
 It remained there until 1984, when it was removed to make room for expansion of the Audubon Zoo.
 Ownership was transferred to the Old Kenner Railroad Association (OKRA).
 After OKRA disbanded, Louisiana Railway Heritage Trust assumed ownership.
 The locomotive is currently leased to the Louisiana Steam Train Association (LASTA).
 In 2001, they had obtained enough donations and grants to begin a several year restoration project with volunteers and professional crews.

 In December 2004, SP 745 conducted its first main-line operations in forty-eight years, running to Reserve, LA and back over the Kansas City Southern Railway (KCS) with William H. Johnson, engineer and David Bartee, fireman, as engine crew.
+The engine would also be givin the nickname the Spirit of Louisiana.
 Since then SP 745 has visited many areas around the state of Louisiana and southwest Mississippi as well as Kansas City, Missouri.
 Each year during Gretna Fest, 745 finds itself only a few miles from its birthplace on the old SP line.

+In 2019, No. 745 was removed from service to undergo its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul at Timbermill Museum in nearby Garyville; the overhaul is expected to be completed in 2026.